junran-yang/cpp-review-2023/08Names/05takeAway.md

             * search outwards first until hit lowest common ancestor;
             * then search the namespace as well as the lca;
             * and then outwards
-        * applies to names introduced later as well
+        * applies to names introduced after `using` as well
     * transitive
     * not allowed in class
 * using declaration